k0pernicus/FrameTech/README.md

 # FrameTech

-An example of a game and a custom rendering engine, using Vulkan.
+An example of a game and a custom rendering engine, using **Vulkan**.

+This engine **does not** support any other graphics API than Vulkan.

 **This project is not compatible with Vulkan SDK > 1.3.211.**

 This repository includes:

 1. a simple application,
-2. the rendering engine (`FrameTech`),
+2. the rendering engine (`frametech`),
 3. a custom standard library (`ftstd`),

 The custom standard library, `ftstd` (for "FrameTech STanDard library"), is enough to run and debug the engine only, and has no ambition to be pushed in production.

 `FrameTech` has no ambition to be pushed in production either.

+## Compatibily

+* macOS on Apple Silicon / Intel chips,
+* Windows 10/11 with a dedicated graphics card and Vulkan enabled.

 ## About externs